bl4dereaper/bl4dereaper/README.md

 -
 - 👀 I’m interested in THREE.js, Javascript Web Dev, 3D spaces, Photogrammetry, Game Dev
 -
+- 🐙 Currently refreshing HTML, CSS, Javascript
+-
 - 🌱 I’m currently learning THREE.js, C# for Unity, 3D modelling.
-Currently refreshing HTML, CSS, Javascript
+(But not at the same time ! )
 -
 - 💞️ I’m looking to work professionally as a front end web developer
 -